beckym223/manual_work/E6_long_edited.md

 tions dealing with support for national health in- surance, the health economists never depart significantly from a 50-50 split.
 On question 8,
-23 In order to keep a clear distinction between health economists and theorists, I excluded any theorist who'had done a substantial amount of work on health care.
-24 An empirical researcher who specializes in public economics, a law professor who teaches a course in health- policy and who has read widely in philosophy, and a the- orist who specializes in law and economics.
-25 The fact that there is perfect unanimity for only one of the seven positive questions should not be a cause for  surprise.
-Even physics has its dissenters.
-Steven Weinberg (1995), winner of the Nobel Prize in physics, has noted "If you had a law suit that hinged on the validity of the unified weak and electromagnetic theory, you could prob-  ably find an expert witness who was a Ph.D. physicist with  a good academic position who would testify that he didn't believe in the theory" (p.
-12).
-26 I believe the health economists' majority responses are correct for all seven questions.

 ### ---Economics-1996-0-09.txt---
-Survey Health Economic Practicing question economists theorists physicians number' Question (n c 46) (n c 44) (n c 42)
-A. Positive Questions:
-4 The high cost of health care in the United States makes U.S. firms 9** 17** 64 substantially less competitive in the global economy.
-9 Third-party payment results in patients using services whose costs 84** 93** 73*
-exceed their benefits, and this excess of costs over benefits amounts to at least 5 percent of total health care expenditures.
-10 Physicians have the power to influence their patients' utilization 68* 77** 67  of services (i.e., shift the demand curve), and their propensity to induce utilization varies inversely with the level of demand.
-12 Widespread use of currently available screening and other 11** 83** 37
-diagnostic techniques would result in a significant (more than 3%) reduction in health care expenditures (from what they would otherwise be) 5 years from now.
-13 The primary reason for the increase in the health sector's share of 81** 37 68* GDP over the past 30 years is technological change in medicine.
-18 Differential access to medical care across socioeconomic groups 0** 17** 34*  is the primary reason for differential health status among these  groups.
-19 In the long run employers bear the primary burden of their 13** 8** 43 contributions to employees' health insurance.
-B. Policy-Value Questions:
-National health insurance questions:
-3 The U.S. should now enact some plan that covers the entire 62 65* 68*
-population.
-7 The U.S. should seek universal coverage through a broad-based 54 56 56  tax with implicit subsidies for the poor and the sick.
-14 The U.S. should seek universal coverage through mandates, with 38 29* 46
-explicit subsidies for the poor and the sick.
-15 Given a choice between the Clinton health care plan or no federal 36 33* 28**  health care legislation for at least 5 years, the Clinton plan should be approved.
-Insurance company underwriting questions:
-8 Insurance companies should be required to cover all applicants 51 29** 69*  regardless of health condition and not allowed to charge sicker individuals higher premiums.
-17 Health insurance premiums should be higher for smokers than for 71** 90** 85** nonsmokers.
-20 Health insurance premiums charged to individuals born with 14** 20** 13**  genetic defects (that result in above average use of medical care) should be higher than those charged to individuals  without such defects.
-All other policy-value questions:
-I It is inequitable for the govemment to vary subsidies for health 62 36 86**  insurance by size of firm.
-2 "Any willing provider" legislation (that requires health plans to 12** 12** 39
-include any physician who wants to be included) is desirable for society as-a whole.
-5 National standardized health insurance benefit packages should be 42 51 63
-established.
-6 It is inefficient for the govemment to vary subsidies for health 66* 42 73*  insurance by size of firm.
-11 Expenditures on medical R&D are greater than is socially 27* 29* 16**  optimal.
-16 All health insurance plans should be required to offer "point of 30** 55 83** service" options (that allow patients to obtain care outside the basic plan at additional cost).
-'Of those who agree or disagree. * Significantly different from 50 percent at p < 0.05.
-Question numbers refer to order of questions in original survey. ** Significantly different from 50 percent at p < 0.01.

 ### ---Economics-1996-0-10.txt---

-TABLE 2-AVERAGE ABSOLUTE DIFFERENCE BETWEEN PERCENTAGE AGREEING AND PERCENTAGE DISAGREEING BY TYPE OF QUESTION
-Health Economic Practicing
-economists theorists physicians
-Mean absolute difference:
-7 positive questions 71.6 64.3 30.9
-13 policy-value questions 33.8 36.5 45.0
-Difference in means 37.8 27.8 -14.1
-Median absolute difference:
-7 positive questions 73.9 66.7 31.7
-13 policy-value questions 27.3 33.3 45.0
-Difference in medians 46.6 33.3 -13.3
-Standard error of the mean:
-7 positive questions 6.8 7.1 3.5
-13 policy-value questions 5.9 6.5 6.4
-Standard error of the difference in means 9.0 9.6 7.3 Difference in means divided by standard error of the difference 4.2 2.9 -1.9 Chi-square of the difference between type of question 5.5 5.5 2.0 which would require insurance companies to cover all applicants regardless of health condi- tion with no premium surcharge for the sick, the
+which would require insurance companies to cover all applicants regardless of health condi- tion with no premium surcharge for the sick, the